Paul Chaisty, Nic Cheeseman and Timothy Power from the University of Oxford win the GIGA CAS Award for the global comparison of presidential systems.

 © UN Photo/Eskinder Debebe

 On which pillars does presidential power depend?
 Which factors ensure (in)stability?
 Paul Chaisty, Nic Cheeseman and Timothy Power from the University of Oxford have compared different presidential systems in the world regions of Africa, Latin America and Russia.
-For their work, the GIGA German Institute of Global and Area Studies has awarded the three scholars with the Comparative Area Studies (CAS) Award.
+For their work, the German Institute for Global and Area Studies (GIGA) has awarded the three scholars with the Comparative Area Studies (CAS) Award.

 This is the first time the GIGA has awarded the prize, which is worth 2,500 euros.
 With the CAS Award, the GIGA wants to promote the development of this young and innovative field of research.
 From the first-class entries received, the international jury consisting of Scott Gates (editor-of-chief of International Area Studies Review), Sean Yom (Temple University) and Andreas Mehler (GIGA) selected the article "Rethinking the ‘presidentialism debate’: Conceptualizing coalitional politics in cross-regional perspective" first published online 2012 and now in Democratization, Vol. 21, Iss.
 1, 2014.